kalisio/kdk/docs/guides/development/setup.md

 ```

 ::: warning
-Take care that a top-level plugin might depend on another plugin so you will have to link them together, for instance the kTeam plugin depends on the kCore plugin.
+Take care that a top-level module/plugin might depend on another module/plugin so you will have to link them together, for instance the kdk plugin depends on the weacast-core plugin.
 :::

 ### Cordova wrapper